Skip to article frontmatterSkip to article content

 import pandas as pd

-# Setup acccess to FRED
+# Setup access to FRED

 fred_api_key = pd.read_csv('fred_api_key.txt', header=None)